Twinfield/TwinfieldIntegrationSamples/README.md

 ## ApiExampleApp

-This example application shows how to inetegrate Twinfield processxml web service in non-web applications in simplest way.
+This example application shows how to integrate Twinfield processxml web service in non-web applications in simplest way.

 For further help on our API, please have a look at the documentation referenced on https://accounting.twinfield.com/webservices/documentation/.